-a) Typical duties of a science laboratory technician:
+Typical duties of a laboratory technician:

-- i) Teacher Support - 1.
-Liaise with science teaching staff on their needs for practical work and maintain an efficient system for use and allocation of materials and equipment, setting a priority system where necessary. - 2.
+i) Teacher Support

+- 1. Liaise with science teaching staff on their needs for practical work and maintain an efficient system for use and allocation of materials and equipment, setting a priority system where necessary. - 2.
 Advise science teaching staff on technical components of curriculum. - 3.
 Assist science teaching staff with demonstrations. - 4.
-Assist science teaching staff in instructing students on use/care of equipment during science experiments.

-- 5. Advise and assist science teaching staff in safety matters relating to the science laboratory. - 6.
+Assist science teaching staff in instructing students on use/care of equipment during science experiments. - 5.
+Advise and assist science teaching staff in safety matters relating to the science laboratory. - 6.
 Prepare safety assessments in relation to Preparation tasks. - 7.
 Demonstrate laboratory techniques to science teaching staff/students. - 8.
 Assist with the use of computers and learning technologies within the department.

-Preparation & Maintenance
+ii) Preparation & Maintenance

-- 1) Prepare solutions, stains and media for use in the laboratory. - Maintain a safe chemical storage/handling/disposal system in accordance with current regulations. - 3) Assist with security of science laboratory and equipment. - 4) Maintain an inventory of equipment. - 5) Acquire relevant catalogues and price lists. - 6) Assist with labelling, storage, stocktaking and ordering of equipment and chemicals. - 7) Manufacture simple glassware/general equipment for laboratory use. - 8) Service and clean simple laboratory apparatus/equipment. - 9) Develop maintenance procedures for laboratory equipment. - 10) Attend appropriate professional development. - i) Care - Care for flora and fauna within the science department, in accordance with current handling and prevention of cruelty regulations. - Collect and maintain living specimens (in accordance with regulations). - Collect off campus scientific materials and field samples, utilising the school vehicle.
+- 1. Prepare solutions, stains and media for use in the laboratory. - 2.
+Maintain a safe chemical storage/handling/disposal system in accordance with current regulations. - 3.
+Assist with security of science laboratory and equipment. - 4.
+Maintain an inventory of equipment. - 5.
+Acquire relevant catalogues and price lists. - 6.
+Assist with labeling, storage, stocktaking and ordering of equipment and chemicals. - 7.
+Manufacture simple glassware/general equipment for laboratory use. - 8.
+Service and clean simple laboratory apparatus/equipment.

+9. Develop maintenance procedures for laboratory equipment.

+10. Attend appropriate professional development.

+iii) Care

+- 1. Care for flora and fauna within the science department, in accordance with current handling and prevention of cruelty regulations. - 2.
+Collect and maintain living specimens (in accordance with regulations). - 3.
+Collect off campus scientific materials and field samples, utilizing the school vehicle.

-ii) Liaison
+iv) Liaison

-- Liaise with organisations and industries for purpose of acquiring equipment etc. - Liaise with other schools to share resources. - Be a member of a professional association relevant to the duties of the position.
+- 1. Liaise with organizations and industries for purpose of acquiring equipment etc. - 2.
+Liaise with other schools to share resources. - 3.
+Be a member of a professional association relevant to the duties of the position.

-iii) Budget
+v) Budget

-• Assist with the science budget and petty cash system.
+1. Assist with the science budget and petty cash system.

-iv) Supervision
+vi) Supervision

-- Supervise the work of the technical assistant. - Assist the senior technician or Laboratory Manager in the coordination of the professional development of the technical assistant(s).
+- 1. Supervise the work of the technical assistant. - 2.
+Assist the senior technician or Laboratory Manager in the coordination of the professional development of the technical assistant(s).

-3) Job description of a Science Senior Laboratory Technician
+3) Job description of a Senior Laboratory Technician